-Lighting: Cordyline needs bright light, but avoid direct sunlight in unhabituated plants.
-Also, green-leaved cordyline tends to do best with direct light, while those with other colored leaves may prefer bright indirect or filtered sunlight.
+Cordyline needs bright light, but avoid direct sunlight in unhabituated plants.
+Also, green-leaved Cordyline tends to do best with direct light, while those with other colored leaves may prefer bright indirect or filtered sunlight.

-Temperature: Cordyline thrives in temperatures above 62 degrees Fahrenheit and prefers a high humidity environment.
-Avoid putting the plant near a cold draft like a window, especially if the temperature drops lower than 62 degrees Fahrenheit.
-These are jungle plants, so if you're experiencing leaf drop, try raising both the temperature and humidity.
+Cordyline thrives in temperatures above 62° F and prefers a high humidity environment.
+Avoid putting the plant near a cold draft like a window, especially if the temperature drops lower than 62° F. These are jungle plants, so if you're experiencing leaf drop, try raising both the temperature and humidity.

 This may be a sign your plant is receiving too little water.
 You don't want the soil to be soggy but you do want to keep it moist.
 Make sure to water your plant when the top soil is dry.

 What type of soil does my Cordyline need?

 Cordyline needs a rich, well-drained high-quality potting mix with a pH of 6 to 6.5.
 If you move the plant outdoors during warmer months, make sure the outdoor soil drains well and any threat of frost has passed.

 Why are my leaves Turning brown and drying out?

 This is usually a sign the plant is under watered or too dry.
 Try watering your plant and placing it somewhere with more humidity.